aleshreffler/clock/README.md

 INSPIRATION:

 In a desparate effort to find a desktop app that gives an option for the wedge customization, none were to be found.
-In the course of a few hours, I dedicated some time to figuring out a solution.
+In the course of a few hours, I found a solution worth sharing.

 Original code source: https://dev.to/efpage/inspired-by-233o